IxBahy/enhanced-merge-sort/README.md

 # enchanced-merge-sort
+## run the script by typing ' node main.js ' in the terminal
 here I used : -Binary search -Insertion sort -merge sort

 normal insertion is faster then merge until the n is >=43